tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 1. **`Async`** context is **"a capability that allows a computation to suspend while waiting for the result of an async source"**.
 Code that has access to an instance of the `Async` trait is said to be in an async context and can suspend its execution.
 Usually, it is provided via `given` instances.
    - A common way to obtain an `Async` instance is to use an `Async.blocking`.
-2. **`Async.Source`** modeling an asynchronous source of data that can be polled or awaited by suspending the computation, as well as composed using combinator functions.
+2. **`Async.Source`** model an asynchronous source of data that can be polled or awaited by suspending the computation, as well as composed using combinator functions.
 3. **`Future`s** are the primary (in fact, the only) active elements that encapsulate a control flow that, eventually, will deliver a result (either a computed or a failure value that contains an exception).
 Since `Future`s are `Async.Source`s can be awaited and combined with other `Future`s, suspending their execution.
    - **`Task`s** are the abstraction created to create delayed `Future`s, responding to the lack of referential transparency problem.
 They take the body of a `Future` as an argument; its `run` method converts that body to a `Future`, starting its execution.
    - **`Promise`s** allow us to define `Future`'s result value externally, instead of executing a specific body of code.